markokhman/func-course/Chapter 4/Lesson 3.md

 }
 ```

-As you can see we are reading the amount of coins that are requested or withdrawal (it will be stored in our `in_msg_body` right after the op code, we will do this in next lesson) checking the balance is bigger or equal then the requested withdrawal amount.
+As you can see we are reading the amount of coins that are requested or withdrawn (it will be stored in our `in_msg_body` right after the op code, we will do this in next lesson) checking the balance is bigger or equal then the requested withdrawal amount.

 We also use a good technique of making sure that the minimum amount for storage is kept on the contract.